LDuheron/Philosophers/README.md

 WARNING : When multithreading, do not implement the pthread_create and pthread_join functions in the same while loop, otherwise, it would execute each thread one by one instead of executing them concurrently.

 But when using threads, we might encounter a race condition problem.
+To check if you are facing this kind of problem, compile your code using the valgrind option : --tool=helgrind.
 I'll let you research the subject by yourself.
 Once again, the CodeVault video is very comprehensive: https://youtu.be/FY9livorrJI

 THE IMPORTANCE OF USING A MUTEX

 When multiple threads are executing concurrently, they may access shared data simultaneously, leading to data corruption or inconsistent results.
 Here, the mutex comes into play.
+Mutex is an abreviation for "mutual exclusion".

 A mutex serves as a synchronization mechanism to protect shared resources and prevent race conditions in multi-threaded programs.
 They act as guards for critical sections, ensuring that only one thread can access the protected resource at a time, while others patiently wait their turn.
 In C, a mutex can be seen as a lock that threads can acquire or release.